-Amsterdam’s Royal Theater Carré also offers a range of live performances often catered toward English speakers.
-It’s situated alongside the Amstel River, and there you’ll find everything from cabaret and musicals to comedy and acrobatics.
+Amsterdam’s Royal Theater Carré also offers a range of live performances often geared toward English speakers.
+Situated alongside the Amstel River, you’ll find everything from cabaret and musicals to comedy and acrobatics in this Amsterdam landmark.

 Roll the dice at a casino

 If you’re feeling lucky, head to one of Amsterdam’s casinos.
 Holland Casino is the true koning, with the legal monopoly on gambling in the Netherlands.
 As a matter of fact, profits go directly to the Dutch treasury.
 Conveniently, they have two Amsterdam locations, each equipped with Bingo, Blackjack, you name it. 🎲